 Speeding Tickets Increase Car Insurance Rates

+Speeding tickets will increase your car insurance rates.
 Each time you receive a speeding ticket, the risk of insuring you increases.
 Obeying the speed limit is part of being a responsible driver, so failure to do so can make it more expensive for the insurance company to maintain your policy.
 To make up for the additional costs, the insurance company will in turn raise your premiums.
 Collect enough traffic offenses and you may have to purchase high risk insurance companies at a higher cost.

 - Get the cheapest car insurance with these discounts

 Speed limits are used to maintain safety on the roads, so driving over the limit increases the risks for everyone on the road with you.
 That additional risk is your responsibility and is billed in the form of higher premiums.

 If your speeding ticket increases the points against your license it could be suspended, and that could mean the cancellation of your policy.
 In this situation, the speeding ticket is combined with other point offenses, any of which could also cause an insurance increase.